Auties00/Cobalt/README.md

   -  GIF(Video)

      ```java
-     var gif = VideoMessage.newGifMessageBuilder() // Create a new gif message builder
+     var gif = VideoMessage.simpleGifBuilder() // Create a new gif message builder
-           .mediaConnection(api.store().mediaConnection()) // The media connection to use for the upload
            .media(urlMedia) // Set the gif of this message
            .caption("A nice video") // Set the caption of this message
            .gifAttribution(VideoMessageAttribution.TENOR) // Set the source of the gif